 United States v Smith (Thomas), Appeal Judgment, 18 US (5 Wheat.)
 153 (1820), 5 L.Ed.
 57 (1820), ILDC 1053 (US 1820), 2nd February 1820, United States; Supreme Court [US]

 Thomas Smith seized a ship by violence, committed plunder and robbery on the sea, and was thereafter caught and charged with piracy.
-Piracy was punishable by death pursuant to an act of congress.
+Piracy was punishable by death pursuant to an Act of Congress.
 For the definition of piracy, this Act simply referred to the law of nations.
 The legal issue that the Supreme Court had to decide was twofold: First, whether a statute that incorporated by reference international law regarding the criminal definition of piracy was consistent with the principle of legality.
 And next, whether the crime of piracy was defined by the law of nations with reasonable certainty.

 2 The first point made at the bar is whether this enactment be a constitutional exercise of the authority delegated to Congress upon the subject of piracies.
 The Constitution declares that Congress shall have power “to define and punish piracies and felonies committed on the high seas, and offenses against the law of nations.”
 The argument which has been urged in behalf of the prisoner is that Congress is bound to define, in terms, the offense of piracy, and is not at liberty to leave it to be ascertained by judicial interpretation.
 If the argument be well founded, it seems admitted by the counsel that it equally applies to the 8th section of the Act of Congress of 1790, ch.
 9, which declares that robbery and murder committed on the high seas shall be deemed piracy, and yet, notwithstanding a series of contested adjudications on this section, no doubt has hitherto been breathed of its conformity to the Constitution.